-This means that creating a diverse and inclusive workplace is central to attracting talented employees, and to setting your company up for success.
+This means that creating a diverse and inclusive workplace is central to attracting talented employees and setting your company up for success.

 3. Beyond changing national demographics, why are workers seeking more diverse and inclusive workplaces?
 Because 45% of American workers experienced discrimination and/or harassment in the past year.
 (Gallup)

-Just over half (55%) of American workers agree that their place of work has D&I policies in place; yes, this is a majority of workers, but it means that nearly half of the workforce is employed by organizations that aren’t creating safe and welcoming environments for their employees.
-This affects employee safety, wellbeing, and retention, and stunts the economic success of a company.
+Just over half (55%) of American workers agree that their place of work has D&I policies in place; yes, this is a majority of workers, but it means that nearly half of the workforce is employed by organizations that aren’t creating safe and welcoming environments for all of their employees.
+This affects employee safety, well-being, and retention, and stunts the economic success of a company.

-4. The majority of women in the workforce feel excluded from decision making, do not feel comfortable expressing their opinions, and do not feel as though they can succeed.
-(Culture Amp)
+The majority of women in the workforce also feel excluded from decision-making, do not feel comfortable expressing their opinions, and do not feel as though they can succeed according to Culture Amp.

 Only 40% of women feel satisfied with the decision-making process at their organization (versus 70% of men), which leads to job dissatisfaction and poor employee retention.